 You can access calculation properties from Properties Tab of the indicator configuration window.

 Calculate using: specifies whether to use Volume or Tick Count (number of trades) to calculate the indicator.
 Unless you have special needs, we recommend you use the Volume.

-Time Range: specifies the number of sessions, days, weeks, months, years on which to calculate the indicator.
+Time Range: specifies the number of sessions, days, weeks, months, years, bars on which to calculate the indicator.
 Alternatively, you can specify a start date.If you are using 1-Tick resolution data to build the indicator, we recommend you not to overdo the time range.
 Data loading and calculation times progressively increase as the time interval increases.
 However, there is no recommended maximum time interval.
 It depends on many factors and in particular on your PC performance, your Internet line and your data feed.
 Set this property correctly according to your needs and the performance of your PC/data-feed.
 If you notice very long loading times, decrease the time range.

 Value Area (%): specifies the Value Area width (as a percentage).
 Typical value of this property is 68.2 (default).
 We recommend you do not change it unless you have special needs.